mrs-electronics-inc/mrs-sdk-qt/README.md

-# MRS Qt SDK
+# MRS SDK - Qt

-Welcome to the official repository for the MRS Electronic Qt Software Development Kit!
+Welcome to the official repository for the MRS Electronic Software Development Kit for Qt!
 This SDK provides developers with the tools, libraries, and documentation needed to create applications for MRS Electronics products using the Qt framework.

 ## Table of Contents